Hamed233/ErrorTrace-Pro/README.md

 | `errortrace_pro.cloud_logger.CloudLogger` | The cloud logging class |

 ## 🤝 Contributing

-Contributions are welcome!
-Here's how you can help:

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin feature/my-new-feature`
-5. Submit a pull request

 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.